Grievance policies and procedures

 campusdirector@miuniversity.edu

-For those student complaints not resolved at the institutional level by MIU following the grievance procedures and protocols detailed above, those residing in a SARA member state may be directed to the Florida State Portal Agency to follow the SARA Complaint Process: FL-SARA State Portal Entity Contact, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400 Toll Free Telephone Number 850.245.3200.
+Students with complaints not resolved at the institutional level by MIU following the grievance procedures and protocols detailed above and who reside in a SARA member state may be directed to the Florida State Portal Agency following the SARA Complaint Process: FL-SARA State Portal Entity Contact, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400 Toll Free Telephone Number 850.245.3200.
 FLSARAinfo@fldoe.org